Lower Back Pain and Exercise

 When using Pilates for back pain you stabilize the core or trunk first by using the abdominal muscles to protect the back muscles from spasms.

-When Pilates exercises are done consistently over time it can help to prevent the lower back pain you feel during exercise or just doing activities of daily living.
+When Pilates exercises are done consistently over time it can help to prevent the lower back pain you feel during exercise or just doing activities of daily living and prevent further pain during exercise.

 Doing Pilates 3-4 days per week over a consistent time period of 4-6 weeks can help to decrease the effects of a painful back as well as other joints.